hashgraph/hedera-sdk-java/README.md

 ```

 __Note__: In the event you're not waiting for consensus on the transfer transaction, it's possible that the balances will initially show no change.
 Adding a small delay between the transfer and the balance queries will ensure the correct values are returned.
 Ideally, you would ask for a receipt and check transaction status following the transfer transaction before querying the updated balances.
 This is shown in the examples contained within the SDK.

+## Smart contracts

+### Auto-renew duration

+The examples set the auto-renew duration of a newly created smart contract to 60s.
+This is to avoid paying unnecessary smart contract storage fees while testing.
+As a result, unless the smart contract's account is funded, the smart contract will cease to exist 60 seconds after being created (note, a file is valid for 1 day by default).

+If you refer to a smart contract created earlier than 60s ago in a subsequent call, it may no longer be available, be sure to increase the default duration and fund the smart contracts' account if necessary.

+### Common pitfalls

+#### Invalid characters in bin file

+Some text editors add a CR/LF at the end of a file when it is saved, this will result in an internal error in Hedera and your smart contract will fail to load.
+Please ensure the file only contains valid hex (0-9, a-f and A-F).

+#### Gas

+It is impossible for Hedera to predict how much gas will be necessary for any operation.
+In the Hedera context, gas is used to specify the maximum amount you're prepared to spend and won't affect the execution order of your transaction.

+- Hedera will first check your account balance and ensure there are enough funds to pay for the transaction and the gas you specify (gas price is 1:1 with tinybar for now).
+In the event there aren't sufficient funds in the account, the transaction will fail with `INSUFFICIENT_PAYER_BALANCE`.

+- Specifying high gas values.
+Hedera will only charge the amount of gas used and not the full amount if less was necessary.
+Furthermore, higher gas values do not affect the order or acceptance of a transaction.

+- Insufficient gas supplied for creation.
+In this instance, the smart contract will fail to create, but the gas used to reach that conclusion will be charged to the account.
+The error returned in this instance is `INSUFFICIENT_GAS`.

+- How much gas did a create or function call cost ?
+Getting a record following the smart contract creation will indicate how much gas was consumed during execution.

+- My function call doesn't return the expected result.
+This may be due to insufficient gas being supplied.
+In the case of a local query, the node doesn't respond with an `INSUFFICIENT_GAS` error, this is a bug which is under investigation.

+#### Compiler version

+All examples were compiled with Remix using compiler version `0.5.3+commit.10d17f24.Emscripten.clang`

+#### Initial balance parameter for create

+This parameter is only applicable to smart contracts with payable constructors, set the value to 0 in all other cases.

 ## More information